huzeyann/BrainDecodesDeepNets/README.md

 ---

+## Acknowledgement
+We thank the [Nature Scene Dataset](https://naturalscenesdataset.org/) team and [Algonauts 2023](http://algonauts.csail.mit.edu/) organizers for providing the data.
+Compute resource is provided by Penn GRASP Laboratory and Penn Image Computing \& Science Laboratory.

 ## License
 The code and model weights are licensed under CC-BY-NC.
 See [`LICENSE.txt`](LICENSE.txt) for details.

 ## BibTeX